davyraittdevelops/legendary-dragons/README.md

 The diagram displays the various contexts withing the Legendary Dragons application.
 The description below describes each context:

-- CardContext:
+- CardContext: The context for managing the cards from the Scryfall API.
-- InventoryContext: The context for the inventory management for an user.
+- InventoryContext: The context for the inventory management for a user.
-- DeckContext:
+- DeckContext: The context for the deck management for a user.
-- WishlistContext:
+- WishlistContext: The context for the deck management for a user.
-- IdentityAndAccessContext:
+- IdentityAndAccessContext: The context for authenticate & authorization of a user.

 ## Cloud Deployment diagram

 <img src="./diagrams/cdd.png" alt="CDD"/>

 ## DynamoDB Database design
 This section contains the database design for DynamoDB.
 The design can be imported with the tool NoSQLWorkbench